Sheikah45/tilt-stack/README.md

 This repository aims to provide a ready-to-go [Tilt](https://docs.tilt.dev/) setup for ephemeral FAF infrastructure local development on kubernetes.

 ## Structure
-The tilt stack uses kubernetes resources in /deploy to define all the faf resources.
-The service definitions are simplifications of those used in the [gitops-stack](https://github.com/FAForever/gitops-stack).
-A majority of the environment configuration and proxying is removed as the tilt stack is intended to be used for local development only and all services are meant to be accessed directly via localhost.
-All services should have their oeprational ports exposed via port-forwarding.
+The tilt stack uses kubernetes resources from the [gitops-stack](https://github.com/FAForever/gitops-stack).
+The inifisical secrets manager is replaced by local secrets iin the local-secrets folder.
+The traefik ingress controller is also currently removed

 ## Configuration
-The tilt stack is designed to require as little configuration as possible.
-Sane and consistent defaults have been defined for all the services.
+The tilt stack is designed to replicate production as close as possible for local development.
+The default values from gitops-stack have been = used where applicable

 ## Data
 The tilt stack is currently intended to be used transiently so there is no local storage.
 All the data and resources are created and destroyed with their containers.